Local negativity of surfaces with non-negative Koidara dimension and transversal configurations of curves: H-constants for surfaces with non-negative Kodaira dimension

 Moreover, we have the following bound

 and as it is pointed out in \cite{Roulleau} this bound is sharp.
 To this end, consider an abelian surface equipped with the complex multiplication given by $e^{2 \pi i /3}$.
-Then the equality is provided by the following configuration

-where $F_{1},F_{2}$ are fibers, $\triangle$ is the diagonal and $\Gamma$ is the graph of the complex multiplication. \end{remark}
+Then the equality is provided by the following configuration where $F_{1},F_{2}$ are fibers, $\triangle$ is the diagonal, and $\Gamma$ is the graph of the complex multiplication. \end{ex}

-\begin{remark} For the so-called $k$-regular configurations of curves, our bound from Theorem \ref{bound} is finite and depends only on the genus of the curves.
-Let $\mathcal{L}$ be a configuration of curves such that the following conditions are satisfied: \begin{enumerate} \item all intersection points are transversal, \item there exists a positive integer $k$ such that for any pair $C_{1},C_{2} \in \mathcal{L}$ (not necessarily distinct) we have $C_{1}.C_{2} = k$. \end{enumerate} Then $\mathcal{L}$ is said to be $k$-regular.
-For such configurations G. Urz\'ua has shown \cite[Remark 7.4]{Urzua} that if $\mathcal{L} \subset X$ is $k$-regular and consists of $n\geq 3$ curves, then $s \geq n$.
-Now we find a bound on Harbourne indices for such configurations.
+\begin{ex} Let $\mathcal{L}$ be a configuration of curves, all with the same genus $g$, such that the following conditions are satisfied: \begin{enumerate} \item all intersection points are pairwise transversal, \item there exists a positive integer $k$ such that for any pair $C_{1},C_{2} \in \mathcal{L}$ (not necessarily distinct) we have $C_{1}.C_{2} = k \geq 1$, \item there is no point such that all curves meet. \end{enumerate} Then $\mathcal{L}$ is said to be $k$-regular.
+Urz\'ua \cite[Remark 7.4]{Urzua} has shown that if $\mathcal{L} \subset X$ is $k$-regular and consists of $n\geq 3$ curves, then $s \geq n$.
+In this case, our bound in Theorem \ref{bound} depends only on genus of the curves, and it is independent of the number of curves in the configuration.